We occasionally use anchor links in our longer WordPress posts to help users quickly jump to the section they want to read.

 attribute to the text where you want the user to be taken.

-First you need to select the text that you want to link and then click on the insert link button in the WordPress Gutenberg editor.
+First, you need to edit or create a new post or page.
+Next, select the text that you want to link and then click on the insert link button in the WordPress block editor.

-However, for an anchor link, you’ll simply use # as prefix and enter the keywords for the section you want the user to jump to.
+However, for an anchor link, you’ll simply use # as a prefix instead of HTTP.
+After that, just enter the keywords for the section you want the user to jump to.

 Some helpful tips on choosing what text to use as your anchor # link: